Privilege Style: Operations

 A former Privilege Style Boeing 767-300ER in 2015.

 According to the airline, its VIP customers include several Spanish companies and also teams from Spain's first football league.
 In June and July 2014, Privilege Style operated Finnair's flights from Helsinki to New York while one of Finnair's Airbus A330s was out of service for extended maintenance.
 The same happened again in December 2015.
-In the summer of 2015, the airline leased its Boeing 767-300ER to El Al. As of June 2016, all of Privilege Style's aircraft were operating for El Al, except the 767 which currently operates for Condor Flugdienst.
+In the summer of 2015, the airline leased its Boeing 767-300ER to El Al. As of June 2016, all of Privilege Style's aircraft were operating for El Al, except the 767 which was operating for Condor Flugdienst.

 In 2018, the Boeing 777 has been operated daily for Norwegian Air Shuttle on their since terminated Rome-Newark route, due to major technical issues affecting Norwegian’s 787 fleet.
 In late spring 2019, Norwegian again started using Privilege Style's 777 for its London-Miami route.
 In November 2019, Surinam Airways started using Privilege Style's 777 for their Paramaribo to Amsterdam route, after they had to suddenly retire their only long-haul plane, an Airbus A340.

-In February 2021, Privilege Style selected the Airbus A321 as a replacement for its Boeing 757s.The used A321 was previously operated by SriLankan Airlines.
+In February 2021, Privilege Style introduced the Airbus A321 into its fleet.

 The company was scheduled to undertake a deportation flight of asylum seekers from the United Kingdom to Rwanda on 14 June 2022 although this never went ahead due to legal challenges.
 After pressure from various campaign groups, in October 2022 the company announced that it would not carry out any future deportation flights between the two countries.

 In June 2023, an Airbus A330 previously operated by Virgin Australia was added to the fleet as a replacement for the Boeing 767.

-In June 2025, Privilege Style operated flights for WestJet on the Calgary International - London Heathrow route due to maintenance issues with WestJet's 787-9s.
+In November 2025, Privilege Style began operating wet-lease services for LOT Polish Airlines using its Boeing 777-200ER.
+The aircraft has been deployed on the airline's Warsaw – New York (JFK) route six times per week under an ACMI agreement.